top of page

 Savings & Emergency Fund: 8–10%: Target: $600–$750/month

 An emergency fund is your household’s peace of mind.
-Aim to save at least 3–6 months of essential expenses.
-If you’re also saving for home upgrades, vacations, or retirement, try automating transfers to different buckets.
-Even small, regular contributions add up over time.
+Aim to save at least 3–6 months of essential expenses, but adjust this to fit your family’s unique situation.
+If you’re also saving for home improvements, vacations, or retirement, consider automating transfers to different accounts.
+Even small, consistent contributions can grow into a meaningful financial cushion over time.

 Conclusion: